CASE STUDY

 The Market

-The competitive analysis is comprised of a few websites our clients liked, other mobile clinics, and a food truck.
+The competitive analysis comprises a few websites our clients liked, other mobile clinics, and a food truck.
 We wanted to have a mixture of what our client wanted and what our direct and indirect competitors were.

 We audited 5 clinic websites to find existing features, patterns, and interactions: